-During your stay at Newton Medical Center, we aim to offer all the comforts of home for you and your visitors.
+During your stay at an Atlantic Health System hospital, we aim to offer all the comforts of home for you and your visitors, including the following:

 Pain Management and Medications